-Health and Safety and Risk Assessments
+Health and Safety, and Risk Assessments

-At Thomas A' Becket we consider the health and safety of all our pupils to be of paramount importance.
-Please see the following school policies:
+At the School we consider the health and safety of all our pupils to be of paramount importance.
+Please see the following School policies:

-- Health and Safety policy
+- Health and Safety Policy;

-- Off-site visit policy
+- Learning Outside the Classroom Policy;

-- Fire policy
+- Fire Safety Policy;

-- Early Years policy
+- Early Years Policy;

-- Child Protection policy
+- Safeguarding and Child Protection policy;

-- Accessibility Plan
+- Accessibility Plan; and

-- Medicines in School policy
+- Medicines in School Policy.